NHMDenmark/DaSSCo-Integration/Documentation/ARS_metadata_field_descriptions/institution_specimen.md

 ARS

 **Description:**
 The institution the specimen belongs to.
+This belongs to the specimens protocol and is part of the specimens object.

 **Value:**
 NHMD